Dave Schultz (amateur wrestler)

 David Lesley Schultz (June 6, 1959 – January 26, 1996) was an American Olympic and World champion freestyle wrestler, and a seven-time World and Olympic medalist.
 He coached individuals and teams at the college level and also privately.

 Dave and his brother, wrestler Mark Schultz, both won gold at the same Olympics (1984).
 The Schultzes were one of three sets of brothers (the others are Buvaisar and Adam Saitiev, and Anatoli and Sergei Beloglazov) to win both World and Olympic championships.
-The Schultz brothers won more NCAA, U.S. Open, World, and Olympic titles than any other American brother combination in history.
+The Schultz brothers have won more NCAA, World, and Olympic titles than any other American brother combination in history.

 Schultz was employed as a coach by John du Pont, a multimillionaire philanthropist who sponsored the private Foxcatcher wrestling team at an amateur sports center known as Foxcatcher Farm that he set up on his estate in Pennsylvania.
-In January 1996, mentally-ill du Pont murdered Schultz.
+In January 1996, Schultz was murdered by du Pont, who was convicted of third-degree murder and sentenced to thirteen to thirty years for prison.

 Early life

 David Lesley Schultz was born in Palo Alto, California, to Dorothy Jean St. Germain (née Rich) and Phillip Gary Schultz.
 He was the brother of Mark Schultz, and two half-siblings – Michael and Seana.
-Schultz was of half Ukrainian-Jewish and half British descent.
-His paternal grandparents were Estelle (Bernstein), a prominent paper company executive, and Maxwell L. Schultz, a business consultant.
+Schultz was of half Hungarian-Jewish Belarusian-Jewish and half British/Irish/French/German descent.
+His paternal grandparents were Estelle (Bernstein), the daughter of a prominent paper company executive, and Maxwell L. Schultz, a business consultant.
+His maternal grandparents were Dorothy (Starks), a radiologist who graduated from Stanford Medical School #1 in her class, and Willis Rich, a Stanford ichthyology professor, inventor of the salmon ladder and discoverer of the "home stream theory" that salmon return to the rivers where they were born in order to spawn before they die.
 He said in a video that he was a Christian by faith.

 As a young child, Dave was overweight (nicknamed "Pudge"), and was often bullied at school by classmates for his weight and appearance.
 He also had dyslexia, which many of his teachers mistook for mental disabilities.

-Schultz began wrestling in junior high school at David Starr Jordan Middle School in Palo Alto coached by Robert Hoskins.
+Schultz began wrestling in the 7th grade at Ashland Junior High School in Ashland Oregon.
+Then he transferred to David Starr Jordan Middle School in Palo Alto and wrestled under coach Robert Hoskins.
 In 1977 as a senior at Palo Alto High School, he became state champion.
 That year he also won both his first national and international wrestling titles.
-As a high school senior he pinned 2-time NCAA champion and NCAA "Outstanding Wrestler" Chuck Yagla at the Great Plains Championships.
+As a high school senior he pinned 2-time NCAA champion and NCAA "Outstanding Wrestler" Chuck Yagla and World Cup Champion Joe Tice at the Great Plains Championships.
 His brother Mark started competing in sports in gymnastics, winning the Northern California All-Around Gymnastics Championships in his age group.
 In his junior year he switched to wrestling, and in his senior year won state.